AdityaViroopaxi/av-passsword-strength-checker/README.md

 A lightweight password strength checker for Node.js projects.

 This package enables the evaluation of password strength based on multiple criteria.
 It provides precise feedback for users to create strong passwords.
-The tool can be used as a Node.js module or a command-line utility.
+The tool can be used as a Node.js module.

 ---